 - b.
-The plant director or primary contractors should submit the comparison results of actual and planned doses for each operation process conducted according to Section 6 item 2 subsection (4) in to the Director of the Tomioka Labour Standards Inspection Office (arbitrary form) immediately. - c.
-TEPCO or the primary contractors should submit a summary of the results of the risk assessment conducted according to Section 4 item 2 subsection (2) in the construction planning stage promptly to the Director of the Tomioka Labour Standards Inspection Office, together with the radiation control plan as specified in Attachment 3 for radiation works and separate construction works that may exceed one man-sievert.
-It should be noted that, the same should be applied when the results of the risk assessment are changed. - d.
-The radiation works and the separate construction works for which the radiation control plan is prepared and the risk assessment described in item 3 a and c will be conducted should be those ordered after 1 November 2015. - 4.
-Reporting of radiation works - a.
-Among radiation works and separate construction works conducted at the power plant site, for those in which workers may be exposed to an effective dose of 1 mSv per day or higher, the plant director or primary contractors should submit the registration Form 2, "Radiation work registration at TEPCO Fukushima Daiichi Nuclear Power Plant" for each operation process (using the assigned number for each said process) to the Director of the Tomioka Labour Standards Inspection Office beforehand (or immediately after completing the work in the case where response is required within 24 hours after recognition of the situation, such as response to an emergency). - In addition, after completing the said operation process, the average effective dose, the highest effective dose, and the total effective dose of the engaged workers should be reported to the Director of the Tomioka Labour Standards Inspection Office (arbitrary form) immediately. - It should be noted that, for the notification concerning the works for which the radiation control plan described in in Section 6 item 2 subsection (1) is submitted, Form 3 should be submitted together with the exposure dose reduction check list (Form 4) prepared based on the exposure dose reduction measures for every operation process. - b.
-The plant director or primary contractors should submit the "Work registration sheet to register designated high dose work" (Form 5) with an attached list of names of workers to be engaged in the works when the works to be conducted by themselves are judged to correspond to the designated high dose works.
+The plant director or primary contractors should submit the comparison results of actual and planned doses for each operation process conducted according to Section 6, item 2, subsection (4) to the Director of the Tomioka Labour Standards Inspection Office (arbitrary form) immediately. - c.
+TEPCO or the primary contractors should submit a summary of the results of the risk assessment conducted according to Section 4, item 2, subsection (2) in the construction planning stage promptly to the Director of the Tomioka Labour Standards Inspection Office, together with the radiation control plan as specified in Attachment 3 for radiation work and separate construction work that may exceed 1 man-sievert.
+It should be noted that, the same applies when the results of the risk assessment are changed. - d.
+The radiation work and the separate construction work for which the radiation control plan is prepared and the risk assessment described in item 3 a and c will be conducted should be those ordered after 1 November 2015. - 4.
+Reporting of radiation work - a.
+Among radiation work and separate construction work conducted at the power plant site, for those in which workers may be exposed to an effective dose of 1 mSv per day or higher, the plant director or primary contractors should submit registration Form 2, "Radiation work registration at TEPCO Fukushima Daiichi Nuclear Power Plant," for each operation process (using the assigned number for each said process) to the Director of the Tomioka Labour Standards Inspection Office beforehand (or immediately after completing the work in the case where response is required within 24 hours after recognition of the situation, such as response to an emergency).

-5. Reporting of exposure doses of workers
+In addition, after completing the said operation process, the average effective dose, the highest effective dose, and the total effective dose of the engaged workers should be reported to the Director of the Tomioka Labour Standards Inspection Office (arbitrary form) immediately.

+It should be noted that, for the notification concerning work for which the radiation control plan described in in Section 6, item 2, subsection (1) is submitted, Form 3 should be submitted together with the exposure dose reduction check list (Form 4) prepared based on the exposure dose reduction measures for every operation process.

+- b.
+The plant director or primary contractors should submit the "Work registration sheet to register designated high-dose work" (Form 5) with an attached list of names of workers to be engaged in the work when the work to be conducted by themselves is judged to correspond to the designated high-dose work. - 5.
+Reporting of exposure doses of workers

-The administrator in the head office should report the total cumulative dose of all workers engaged in radiation works or designated high dose work within the power plant site at the end of the month to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare.
-It should be noted that all workers and designated high dose workers should be treated separately in the report.
+The administrator in the head office should report the total cumulative dose of all workers engaged in radiation work or designated high-dose work within the power plant site at the end of the month to the Industrial Health Division, Industrial Safety and Health Department, Labour Standards Bureau, Ministry of Health, Labour and Welfare.
+It should be noted that all workers and designated high-dose workers should be treated separately in the report.